EMDR

 NICE (National Institute for Health and Clinical Excellence) and WHO (World Health Organization) recommend EMDR treatment for treating post-traumatic stress disorder.

 EMDR has been found to successfully treat a wide array of issues, including phobias, anxiety, low self-esteem and distress.
 If you hold a memory from the past that is currently upsetting you, then it is likely that EMDR can help.
+Attachment informed EMDR can help work with early formative experiences.

 How does EMDR work?